 Related Read: Benefits and Challenges of The Electronic Health Record

-A Personal Health Record (PHR) is a health record that you, the patient, manage yourself.
-Unlike an EHR, which is controlled by a hospital or doctor’s office, a PHR is created and updated by you.
+A Personal Health Record (PHR) is a health record you, the patient, manage yourself.
+Unlike an EHR, which a hospital or doctor’s office controls, you create and update a PHR.
 Think of it as your version of a health journal, only digital, organized, and often connected to your devices.

 A PHR isn’t a replacement for clinical records—it complements them.
 It empowers you to be more aware, more involved, and more in control of your health, day by day.

-While EHRs and PHRs both store health-related information, the way they’re used, accessed, and managed is very different.
-Understanding these differences can help you navigate your healthcare more confidently, whether you’re visiting a new doctor or setting up a wellness routine at home.
+While EHRs and PHRs store health-related information, how they’re used, accessed, and managed is very different, Understanding these differences can help you navigate your healthcare more confidently, whether visiting a new doctor or setting up a wellness routine at home.

 These differences may seem small, but they shape how data moves, who sees it, and how much control you have.